START TYPING AND PRESS ENTER TO SEARCH

 Data Center Power Usage

 Industry experts use mathematical models to estimate data center consumption.
-One authoritative study estimated that data centers accounted for as much as 1.5 percent of global energy use in 2010, and extrapolations predicted that power consumption would skyrocket throughout the decade in line with exponential growth in internet traffic and increased adoption of network-connected devices.
-That didn’t happen.
-Data center power consumption has grown slightly since 2010, but not by much.
-Most estimates still have the number below 2%.
-Improvements in the energy efficiency of IT equipment and the adoption of alternative energy sources, coupled with server virtualization and cloud migration, caused power consumption to remain relatively constant.
+One authoritative study estimated that data centers accounted for as much as 1.5 percent of global energy use in 2010, and extrapolations predicted that power consumption would skyrocket.
+That didn’t happen: Improved energy efficiency of IT equipment, coupled with server virtualization and cloud migration, caused power consumption to remain relatively constant.

-With the proliferation of AI technology, the associated adoption of power-hungry GPUs, and the evolution of the IoT, HPC, and 5G industries, there is little question that data center power consumption per rack and overall will continue to rise for the foreseeable future.
-It’s more important than ever to track performance metrics and identify sources of inefficiency.
+With power usage increasing by the year, it’s more important than ever to track performance metrics and identify sources of inefficiency.
 It all starts with understanding how much power the various elements of the IT infrastructure consume.

 We’ll break down the components of a data center contributing most to overall energy consumption below: